 We supply major furniture and appliances.
 As described in the suggested packing list sent to all new residents, academic year residents should bring items like clocks, lamps, wastepaper baskets, small kitchen appliances (blenders, toasters, etc.), kitchen utensils (pots & pans, silverware, plates, glasses, etc.), bed linens and cleaning supplies.
 For shorter-term summer residents, we can supply basic kitchen utensils (see above), wastepaper baskets, bed linens and the like.

 As a matter of health and safety, smoking is not permitted anywhere inside our buildings; all residents must agree to abide by this policy.
-Furthermore, whenever possible, we seek to match non-smokers with like-minded apartment mates.
+Furthermore, whenever possible, we seek to match non-smokers with like-minded suite mates.

 Our "Quiet Hours" run from 10 p.m. (midnight on Friday and Saturday) to 7 a.m.; in the week before and during final examinations, they are enforced around-the-clock.

-The "Apartments Rules" and "Studio Lofts Rules," by which residents must abide, cover a range of topics that promote safety, the non-infringement on others' rights, the protection of property and the adherence to local and state laws.
+The "Suites Rules" and "Studio Lofts Rules," by which residents must abide, cover a range of topics that promote safety, the non-infringement on others' rights, the protection of property and the adherence to local and state laws.
 Please ask for a copy.